-Once you’ve entered all of the information, hit Submit and you’re all done.
-HMRC will then calculate if you owe tax and how much, as well as the National Insurance Contributions you’ll need to pay.
+Once you’ve entered all of the information, hit “Submit” and you’re all done.
+HMRC will then calculate if you owe tax, how much tax and what National Insurance contributions you’ll need to pay.

 Top tips for filing your Self Assessment Tax Return

 - Get registered for Self Assessment as soon as possible.
 Don’t leave it too close to the 5th October deadline.
 HMRC says it can take up to 10 working days to receive your UTR number and up to 10 additional days to receive an activation code.
 So look to register at least one month before the deadline.

 - Download HMRC’s free help sheets to assist you with each section of the tax return.
 If you’re completing your return online, look out for the “?” icon next to each of the fields.
 This will give you additional information.